pgte/requirelx-201506-reusable-node-streams/slides/03-edge-cases.md

 I get whatever is written by the client.

-# Encoing on Write Streams
+# Encoding on Write Streams

 ## TLDR;

 > always passes in buffers, unless `options.decodeStrings` is `false`, in which case it passes whatever the client passes.

-# Encoing on Write Streams
+# Encoding on Write Streams

 ...which means that, if `options.decodeStrings` is `false`, you probably have to: